Approximating Pandora's Box with Correlations: Preliminaries

-The output of the algorithm is a decision tree where at each node there is a test that is performed, and the branches are the outcomes of the test.
-In each of the leaves there is an individual scenario that is the only one consistent with the results of the test in the branch from the root to this leaf.
-We can think of this tree as an \emph{adaptive policy} that, given the set of outcomes so far, decides the next test to perform.
+\paragraph{Output.} The output of the algorithm is a decision tree where at each node there is a test that is performed, and the branches are the outcomes of the test.
+In each of the leaves there is an individual scenario that is the only one consistent with the results of the test in the unique path from the root to this leaf.
+Observe that there is a single leaf corresponding to each scenario $s$.
+We can represent the tree as an \emph{adaptive policy} defined as follows:

-The objective is to find a decision tree that minimizes the cost $\sum_{s\in \scenarios} p_s d(s)$ i.e. the average cost for all scenarios to be identified where $d(s)$ is the total cost of the tests used to reach scenario $s\in \scenarios$.
-We denote this general version as $\odtc$ (or just $\odt$ when all test costs are unit).
-In the case where all $p_s = 1/m$, the problem is called \udtText{} or $\udtc$ (and respectively $\udt$ for unit test costs).